Skip to content

 Sherwin Williams Snowbound

-I probably wouldn’t put these two together, but I wanted to show them side by side.
+I wouldn’t put these two together, but I wanted to show them side by side.

 Benjamin Moore Chantilly Lace

 Chantilly Lace is probably my all-time favorite white!
-It’s a green white, so it’s super neutral.
-It’s also a bright white, so you could pair Chantilly Lace with Diamonds Therapy and still get a good contrast.
+It’s technically a green-based white, so it’s super neutral.
+In real life it has no obvious undertones, and is just a bright, clean, white.
+Because it’s a bright white, you could pair Chantilly Lace with Diamonds Therapy and still get a good contrast.

 Benjamin Moore Gray Owl

-Gray Owl is a nice light greige color that is actually in the yellow-green family.
-It’s the perfect brown-gray to contrast with Diamonds Therapy, while still staying light and bright!
+Gray Owl is a nice light greige color that has a slight green undertone.
+It’s the perfect gray to contrast with Diamonds Therapy, while still staying light and bright!

 Benjamin Moore Revere Pewter